FEC COVID-19 policy

 - Employees with flu-like symptoms are required to stay home.

-- Follow State of Michigan, CDC and WHO recommendations.
+- Follow State of Michigan, CDC and WHO recommendations (see links on page 3.)

 - Limit travel as possible.

-- Project supervisors will monitor and oversee the implementation of COVID-19 control strategies.
+- Project supervisors will monitor and oversee the implementation of COVID-19 control strategies according to project requirements.

-- Daily pre-job briefings and pre-task plans will include COVID safety (social distancing, cleaning, PPE, etc.) prior to commencing work.
+- Daily pre-job briefings and pre-task plans will include COVID safety prior to commencing work.

-- Project supervisors will limit access to the project site and ensure employees have been screened appropriately before entry to the project site.
-Supervisors will follow the screening protocols noted below.
+- Project supervisors will limit access to the project site and, if required, ensure employees have been screened appropriately before entry to the project site.
+Supervisors will follow the screening protocols noted in this document.

-- Appropriate COVID PPE (gloves, goggles, face shields, and face masks) will be used for the activity being performed.
+- If required by project requirements, appropriate COVID PPE (gloves, goggles, face shields, and face masks) will be used for the activity being performed.

 - COVID-related PPE will be provided by FEC and/or by the customer.